Fleet Management Unit

 In-Service Training Unit – This unit is responsible for overseeing the in-service training programs for all departmental personnel.
 The training is conducted at various regional sites throughout the state.
 The In-Service Training Unit conducts executive, management

-development, supervisory, non-uniformed, and volunteer and contracted-provider training as well as training in a variety of other disciplines.
+development, supervisory, non-uniformed, and volunteer and contracted-provider training.
 The unit is also responsible for conducting all federal- and state-mandated training.
 The unit sponsors trainings offered by the Federal Bureau of Investigation and the Homeland Security National Training Consortium.
 In-service training programs are updated and revised annually to keep pace with the ever-evolving profession of corrections and the goals of the NJDOC.

 Custody Recruitment Unit (CRU) – This unit is responsible for the recruitment, investigation and recommendation of future correction officers.
 CRU staff members visit high schools, colleges and job fairs throughout the state to promote career opportunities within the NJDOC.